programmiri/work-with-me/README.md

 ## ℹ️ Base requirements
 - fully-remote or remote-first (I'm based in Germany, UTC +2 / CEST)
-- the possibility to work 35hrs/week
+- full-time, with option to switch to 32-36hrs/week week later
 - working on a software product (no project-based work)

 ## 💁‍♀️ What is important to me in my next job